GatDeguin/SLT_v2/README.md

 LoRA updates only touch the student decoder but requires keeping two copies of the checkpoint in memory (roughly 2× the original SONAR footprint).

+## Resuming interrupted fine-tuning runs

+Every training checkpoint now produces two artifacts:

+1. `runs/.../checkpoints/adapter_stepXXXX.pt` — adapter/bridge/LoRA weights for
+   inference.
+2. `runs/.../checkpoints/adapter_stepXXXX/training_state.pt` — optimizer,
+   scheduler, GradScaler, InfoNCE queue, and step/epoch counters required for restarting training.

+`tools_finetune_sonar_slt.py` accepts `--resume-from` with the path to a checkpoint directory (or a `.pt` file).
+When omitted, the trainer automatically searches `{out}/checkpoints` for the most recent entry and resumes from it.
+This restores model weights, optimizer/LR scheduler state, AMP scaling, LoRA weights, and the InfoNCE queue so that momentum warmup and queue statistics survive interruptions.
+If a checkpoint lacks a stored queue (e.g., it predates this feature) the trainer will warn and rebuild the queue from scratch.

 ## Monitoring validation losses

 `tools_finetune_sonar_slt.py` now accepts a held-out metadata file via